browserengineering/book/book/styles.md

 browsers get to reuse a format, CSS, they need to support anyway.

-But of course our chapter also has the nice benefit of even better rendering of the book's homepage.
+But of course our chapter also has the nice benefit of even better rendering of this book's homepage.
 Notice how the background is no longer gray, and the links have colors.

 <figure>